Symphony Orchestra

 The University of Vermont Symphony Orchestra is a 90-member ensemble of university students and community members.
-All university students and interested community members who play an orchestral instrument are invited to audition.
+All university students and interested community members who play an orchestral instrument are invited to participate in an audition.

 Students who play in the orchestra major in a variety of different subjects.
 This year, students in the orchestra are majoring in music, psychology, computer science, foreign languages, history, elementary education, art, natural resources, and many other disciplines.
-The orchestra performs several times each year and plays a variety of baroque, classical, romantic, and twentieth-century repertoire.
+The orchestra performs several times a year and plays a diverse repertoire of baroque, classical, romantic, and twentieth-century music.

 Please note there will be two performances on the same concert date.